LeeVaughn/quotes-of-the-storm/README.md

 You can find more information on the rules of the project here: https://www.freecodecamp.org/challenges/build-a-random-quote-machine

-If you have any cool Heroes of the Storm quotes you would like to see added you are welcome to submit a pull request and add them to the quotesArray or send me a note on twitter @dlvprogramming
+If you have any cool Heroes of the Storm quotes you would like to see added you are welcome to submit a pull request and add them to the quotesArray or send me a note on twitter <a href="https://twitter.com/DLVProgramming">@dlvprogramming</a>.

+Click <a href="https://leevaughn.github.io/quotes-of-the-storm/">here</a> to view the Quotes of the Storm website.